-The Service Leader - Legal and DemocraticHead of Legal and Democratic Services shall be responsible for the safe custody of the title deeds of all land and property in the ownership of the Council, the minutes and other records of the proceedings of the Council, its Committees and Sub-Committees and all other records belonging to or relating to the Council which are not more appropriately retained by the Strategic - DirectorDirector of a particular directoratedepartment.
+The Service Leader - Director of Legal and Democratic Services shall be responsible for the safe custody of the title deeds of all land and property in the ownership of the Council, the minutes and other records of the proceedings of the Council, its Committees and Sub-Committees and all other records belonging to or relating to the Council which are not more appropriately retained by the Strategic - Director of a particular directorateservice.
 The requirements of this paragraph may be exercised in terms of an agency arrangement with any other local authority or authorities.